While using Logos, you may see an exclamation mark within the sync arrows with the following message when hovering over the sync arrows:

 Solution 4: Firewall & Security

-If you use the Windows Firewall, we have more specific instructions here.
+- If you use the Windows Firewall click here for specific instructions.

-If you connect to the internet through a campus or office network, your connection may be blocked by a Proxy.
-For help bypassing your Proxy, please contact your Network Administrator.
+- If you connect to the internet through a campus or office network, your connection may be blocked by a proxy.
+Please contact your network administrator for help bypassing your Proxy.

 Solution 5: Disable or Bypass Internet Filters

-Internet filtering software like "CyberSitter" may interfere with Logos.
+Internet filtering software like "CyberSitter" or "Covenant Eyes" may interfere with Logos.
 Disabling it may resolve the issue.
-If this works, contact the software vendor for help adding an exception for Logos.
+Contact the software vendor for help adding an exception for Logos if disabling it works.

 Solution 6: Reset Network Hardware (Windows Only)

-If the previous solutions do not resolve the issue, your network card configuration might be preventing communication with our server.
+Your network card configuration might be preventing communication with our server If the previous solutions do not resolve the issue.
 Please try the following steps to reset your network card settings.

 Windows 10/11: